-The Middle East region and the Kingdom of Saudia Arabia face distinct challenges.
-Many of these issues link to major exports and several social factors.
+The Middle East region and the Kingdom of Saudi Arabia face distinct challenges, many of which link to major exports and several social factors.
 As the world's largest petroleum exporter, much of the KSA's GDP has been intertwined with oil.
-As oil prices rose, the government posted record surplusses.
+As oil prices rose the government posted record surpluses.

-But, recent and significant drops in the price per barrel create increasing economic pressures.
-These are just a few of the factors that affected the decision to move away from an oil-based economy and toward one based on human capital:
+However, recent and significant drops in the price per barrel created increasing economic pressures.
+These are just a few of the factors that affected the decision to move away from an oil-based economy and towards one based on human capital:

-With a young population that had little access to jobs and an annual GDP dropping hand-in-hand with the price of oil, the Kingdom of Saudi Arabia took action.
-A deep dive into the solutions needed to turn things around isolated two main areas for investment.
-ICT and digital transformation technologies provide long-term stability and economic independence.
+With a young population that had little access to jobs and an annual GDP dropping hand-in-hand with oil prices, the Kingdom of Saudi Arabia took action.
+A deep dive into the solutions needed to turn things around isolated two main areas for investment; ICT and digital transformation technologies provide long-term stability and economic independence.

 When done well, digital transformation can:

 Besides these obvious financial benefits, digital transformation can also make impactful changes on the societal level.
-For example, the right combination of smart tech can reduce the number of fatal accidents by 10 percent.
-A comprehensive Deloitte study reveals a wealth of opportunity that comes with digital transformation and associated infrastructure.
+For example, the right combination of smart tech can reduce the number of fatal accidents by 10%.
+A comprehensive Deloitte study reveals a wealth of opportunities that comes with digital transformation and associated infrastructure.
 Saudi Arabia was quick to commit to the transition with the adoption of Vision 2030.

 To make digital transformation a real and achievable goal nationwide, the KSA has started with infrastructure programs.
 The current goal is to provide broadband internet access to the bulk of the citizen population.
-Internet speed has already seen a 300 percent increase, and 4G LTE coverage has increased by 90 percent.
+Internet speed has already seen a 300% increase, and 4G LTE coverage has increased by 90%.

 Digital transformation is occurring at every level, including in private sectors and finance.
 For example, the introduction of a contactless payment service by the Saudi Arabian Monetary Authority (SAMA) aims to increase the number of cashless transactions.
 By making this switch, it will enable more consumers to make e-commerce purchases, driving new revenue streams.
 Integrating a wealth of technologies into a single, harmonious vision for the future is a part of what may make Saudi Arabia successful in its quest to becoming a global leader in technology and innovation.